 by Jill Bremer, AICI CIP

-It’s holiday time again and with it comes many festive social and business-related parties and events.
+Holiday time brings with it many festive social and business-related parties and events.
 To put your best foot forward, it’s important to know how to both extend and respond to an invitation.
 There are etiquette guidelines for each role, so whether you’re the host or guest, read on to learn about your responsibilities.